Governance Audit

 Audit - Transparency Measures

-- Publish a project progress dashboard on the project website, including key milestones, budget expenditures, and risk assessments.
-(Type: Interactive Web Dashboard, Responsibility: Project Manager)
+- Publish a project progress dashboard on a publicly accessible website, providing regular updates on key milestones, budget expenditures, and risk assessments.

-- Document and publish the selection criteria used for major decisions, such as the selection of contractors and the choice of technical solutions.
-(Responsibility: Project Manager)
+- Document and publish the selection criteria used for major decisions, such as the selection of contractors or the choice of demonstrator technologies.

 Internal Governance Bodies